-People ticketed for speeding in a work zone in Nevada face double fines.
+NRS 484B.130 is the Nevada statute that doubles the civil penalty/fine for speeding in a work zone.
 So whereas exceeding the speed limit in Las Vegas may carry a $205 penalty, speeding in work areas would up the fine to $410.

-It is often possible to reduce an NRS 484B.130 violation to a non-moving offense with no Nevada demerit points.
-The most important thing is that drivers not ignore their tickets.
-If they do, a Nevada judge may issue a bench warrant for their arrest.
+Though is often possible to reduce an NRS 484B.130 violation to a non-moving offense with no Nevada demerit points.

-- 1. What are the laws for driving too fast in a work area in Las Vegas, NV?
+- 1. What are the laws for driving too fast in a work area in Nevada?

 - 6. Will my car insurance premiums go up?

 - 7. Do I have to do traffic school?

 - 8. What will happen if I ignore my ticket?

 - 9. What will happen to my commercial driver’s license?

 - 10. What will happen to my out-of-state driver’s license?

 - 11. When can I seal my record?